cgwire/kitsu/docs/nft/README.md

 - Task Types
 - Asset Types
 - Custom Actions
-- Automations
+- Automation
 - 3D Backgrounds
 - Bots
 - Settings
 - Logs

 ::: warning Permission Visibility
-The WORKSPACE section is enable for all the permissions, except the **My Checks** which is not seen by artists.
+The WORKSPACE section is enabled for all permissions except My Checks, which artists do not see.

 Artist (and above) can also see their own **Timesheets**, and have access to the **Entity Search**
 :::

 ### Navigation

-On the right if the main menu icon, you have the navigation dropdown menu.
+You will see the navigation dropdown menu on the right of the main menu icon.

 ![Presentation of the global page](../img/getting-started/presentation_global_header.png)